 Richard Branson: Got a business idea?
 Do this with it

-Finding funding to build a prototype of an idea often proves to be a big hurdle for start-ups trying to take the next step, however many now argue that the options are becoming increasingly stacked in favour of those with the brightest business plans.
+Finding funding to build a prototype of an idea often proves to be a big hurdle for start-ups and business owners trying to take the next step, however many now argue that the options are becoming increasingly stacked in favour of those with the brightest business plans.

 "Finding a source of funding for a start-up used to be a bigger obstacle than it is now.
 In the past, entrepreneurs used to have to carry their business plans from one company to the next.
 This process could take years, and often ended in disappointment.
 But times have certainly changed.
 There are now throngs of investors, companies and organisations looking to invest, hoping that the next big thing will come their way.
 Crowdsourcing and government loans are two other options for aspiring entrepreneurs."